Amlyze/amltrix-data/markdown/matrices.md

 > It is not yet supported by techniques or indicators, and active development is not currently in progress.
 > **Feedback and expressions of interest from the community are welcome** to help guide future prioritization.

-Terrorist financing involves acquiring, managing, and moving funds from both legitimate and illicit sources to support terrorist activities and organizations.
+Terrorism financing involves acquiring, managing, and moving funds from both legitimate and illicit sources to support terrorism activities and organizations.
 This financial process may utilize conventional methods such as donations or lawful businesses, as well as fraudulent schemes, criminal enterprises, and underground networks like hawala.
 Funds are directed toward recruitment, training, propaganda, logistical support, and execution of attacks.
 Within adversarial frameworks like kill-chain models, TF comprises diverse tactics including infiltration of legitimate financial institutions and employing layered transactions to evade law enforcement and regulatory detection.

-In the AMLTRIX adversarial framework, terrorist financing is modeled distinctly from money laundering, highlighting unique tactics and strategic financial objectives.
+In the AMLTRIX adversarial framework, terrorism financing is modeled distinctly from money laundering, highlighting unique tactics and strategic financial objectives.
 These tactics aim not only to channel resources effectively toward operational goals but also to ensure the long-term resilience and adaptability of terrorist entities.

 The outlined matrix below presents seven foundational tactics, each reflecting stages in the financial lifecycle of terrorist organizations.
 These tactics provide a conceptual foundation for future development of detection techniques, indicators, and analytical frameworks:

-### **TF Tactics Overview**
+### **Draft Terrorism Financing Tactics Overview**

 | **Tactic** | **Description** |
 | --- | --- |